-Since 2005, Mira AL has been a staple of astronomy educators, students, and amateur astronomers doing real science on a tight budget.
-It provides a critical core of accurate tools for extracting scientific results from digital images.
+Since 2005, Mira AL was a staple of astronomy educators, students, and amateur astronomers doing real science on a tight budget.
+It provided a critical core of sophisticated tools for extracting scientific results from digital images.
 Mira AL x64 now replaces 32-bit Mira AL with many more features and a true 64-bit application that utilizes the full 64-bit memory space and provides greater processing speed.

 Application areas: Science education, public outreach, amateur astronomy.

-Mira AL showing images, enhancement, photometry, plotting, and measurements
+Mira AL x64 showing images, enhancement, photometry, plotting, and measurements

 Mira AL is designed for amateur astronomers, educators, and students who want to visualize and measure scientific data but have only simple or occasional needs for image calibration and data reduction.
-To add tools for image calibration, processing, and enhancement, see Mira Pro UE.
+To add tools for image calibration, processing, enhancement, and customized scripting, see Mira Pro x64.

 If you are an astronomy or science educator considering options for teaching astronomy, look no further!
 Depending on your needs, Mira AL can be installed for one user per machine, with separate accounts for multiple users' on the same machine, or on a server.

-Mira AL includes many of the highly acclaimed measurement and visualization tools in our heavy-duty astronomical research software Mira Pro UE.
-But Mira AL is by no means light on capability!
-While Mira AL does have the ability to create and apply CCD calibration frames (bias, dark, and flat), we did not complicate it with the more detailed data reduction and automated image calibration tools you'll find in Mira Pro and Mira MX.
-The result is software that can be used to advantage at the middle school level yet offers advanced capabilities that satisfy the needs of introductory college level classes.
+Mira AL x64 includes many of the highly acclaimed measurement and visualization tools in our heavy-duty astronomical research software Mira Pro x64.
+But Mira AL x64 is by no means light on capability!
+While Mira AL x64 provides tools for bias, dark, flat, and cosmetic correction of CCD images, we did not complicate it with the more more complex tools in Mira Pro and Mira Pro x64.
+The result is software that can be used to advantage at the middle school level yet offers advanced capabilities that satisfy the needs of introductory college education.